PlasmaControl/PyRCN/README.md

 # Package structure
 The package is structured in the following way:

-- ´doc´
+- `doc`
     - This folder includes the package documentation.
-- ´examples´
+- `examples`
     - This folder includes example code as Jupyter Notebooks and python scripts.
-- ´images´
+- `images`
     - This folder includes the logos used in ´README.md´.
-- ´pyrcn´
+- `pyrcn`
     - This folder includes the actual Python package.

 # Getting Started

-PyRCN includes currently two variantes of Echo State Networks (ESNs): The ESNClassifier is meant to be a classifier, the ESNRegressor is meant to be a regressor.
+PyRCN includes currently two variants of Echo State Networks (ESNs): The ESNClassifier is meant to be a classifier, the ESNRegressor is meant to be a regressor.

 Basic example for the ESNClassifier: